 When summer comes, I love nothing more than a habanero margarita.
-This popsicle is an icy, spicy, treat to eat sitting on the stoop.
+This pop is an icy, spicy, treat to eat sitting on the stoop.
 I only had coconut milk around, but I am positive it would be much better with coconut cream.
-I did not have popsicle molds and neither did my local grocery, so I bought the five for a dollar single-serving gelatinas (jellos) and used chopsticks in lieu of popsicle sticks.
+I did not have popsicle molds and neither did my local grocery, so I bought the five for a dollar single-serving gelatinas (jellos) and used chopsticks in lieu of ice pop sticks.
 Yogurt cups would work equally well. - clintonhillbilly —clintonhillbilly

-Divide diced strawberries among popsicle molds, then pour in contents of blender.
+Divide diced strawberries among ice pop molds, then pour in contents of blender.
 Place in freezer for one hour.

-- Remove popsicles from freezer and insert the handle of your choice (chopsticks, bamboo skewers, plastic knives, actual popsicle sticks, etc.).
+Remove ice pops from freezer and insert the handle of your choice (chopsticks, bamboo skewers, plastic knives, actual ice pop sticks, etc.).
 Freeze overnight.

-- To enjoy popsicles, run containers under hot water for about 30 seconds until you can easily pull the popsicle loose from the mold by its handle.
+To enjoy ice pops, run containers under hot water for about 30 seconds until you can easily pull the ice pops loose from the mold by its handle.